ToanNG/spacejs/README.md

 * jQuery is required.

 ### Usage ###
-Make sure you add the following lines into your html:
+Make sure you add the following lines into your HTML:
 ```html
 <div id="space">
   <div class="space-content">